Twistee Treat

 Twistee Treat is a corporate owned chain of ice cream restaurants, founded in 1983 in North Fort Myers, Florida.
 The restaurants are characterized by buildings shaped in the form of soft-serve ice cream cones.

 The company is currently expanding throughout the Orlando and Tampa markets, building new stores.
 Corporate stores are marked with a chocolate dip and LED colored "sprinkles" on the roof of the cone.

 History

 The original Twistee Treat was a franchised chain of ice cream restaurants, founded in 1983 in North Fort Myers, Florida.
 The restaurants are characterized by buildings shaped in the form of soft-serve ice cream cones.

-The original company, which had 23 locations in Florida, went into bankruptcy in the early-1990s.
+The original company, which had 23 locations in Florida, went into bankruptcy after a failed IPO in 1983.
 A new Twistee Treat company, based in Orlando, Florida, was formed in 1996.
 As of 1999, the new company had 35 locations in Florida and Missouri.
 The company also sold a franchise to a Chatham, Ontario-based company that year.

-In 2010 a new company, Twistee Treat USA began building new stores.
+In 2010 a new company, Twistee Treat USA, formed by Intram Investments, an Orlando-based investment firm, began building new stores.